February 4, 2025

 Since skijoring would be a singular discipline,

-perhaps we would be viewed favorably.
+perhaps it would be viewed more favorably.

 ~ ~ ~ ~ ~